MicrosoftDocs/win32-pr.it-it/desktop-src/DNS/microsoftdns-hinfotype-modify.md

 ## <a name="remarks"></a>Commenti

-Tutti i parametri non specificati rimangono invariati nel record modificato.
+Qualsiasi parametro non specificato viene lasciato invariato nel record modificato.

 ## <a name="requirements"></a>Requisiti